int128/actions-tanpopo/tasks/fix-actions-workflows/README.md

 Repair the GitHub Actions workflows in the repository.

-## Acceptance Criteria
+## Steps

-- Use `jq` to validate the YAML syntax of the workflows.
+Run `jq` to validate the YAML syntax of `.github/workflows/*.yaml`.
-- Any step (such as `uses: actions/checkout`) is not removed from the `steps` of the workflows.
+If there are any syntax errors, fix them.